 Inflation is on the minds of many Americans right now.
-In a time of skyrocketing prices for homes, gas, food and more, it can be hard to remain positive after reviewing your budget.
+While home and gas prices are beginning to fall, there are several other areas of our budget (grocery bills!) that are hitting some of us hard.
+It can be difficult to remain positive after reviewing your budget.

 Luckily, there’s a timely bright side to inflation and your wallet.
-And this is the best week to take advantage of it.
+And this is a great time to take advantage of it.

 Before we explain why now is the time to buy I bonds, it’s helpful to understand how Series I Bond interest rates work.

 Here’s where it gets interesting.
-The rate may change after six months, and it’s estimated that the rate could increase to 9.6% in May 2022.
+The rate may change after six months, and money expert Clark Howard predicts that the rate will decrease to the “high fives or low sixes” in November 2022.
 The day you buy I bonds, you earn the existing interest rate for six months.
 Then you earn the new interest rate for six months.

-If you buy I bonds in April, you could effectively earn an average of 8.4% interest on your money this year if rates increase in May.
+If you buy I bonds before October 28, you could effectively earn an average of 7.8% interest on your money this year.

-That’s much more than you’d earn in a bank account or certificate of deposit (CD).
+Even with the anticipated rate drop, that’s much more than you’d earn in a bank account or certificate of deposit (CD).
 For example, Ally Bank is on our list of the best high-yield savings accounts.
-The Annual Percentage Yield (APY) on an online savings account at Ally is 0.50% and the APY on a five-year CD at Ally is 1.50%.
+As of Spetember 22, 2022, the Annual Percentage Yield (APY) for an online savings account at Ally is 2%, and the APY on a five-year CD at Ally is 2.75%.

 Frequently Asked Questions About Series I Savings Bonds